NewAlexandria/vim.ana/README.md

 # Vim.ana #

 **Vim.ana** aims to make a 2-command install of a full vim IDE with CLI conveniences.
+Think of Vim being able to do everything that can be done with IntelliJ, or similar.

-The focus of this repo is to deliver a Vim & related environment that can be dropped into any unix-flavor box, and without disruption to existing production configs.
+The focus of this repo is to be portable, environment-neutral, and safe for existing configs.
+Vim.ana is a Vim & related environment that can be dropped into any unix-flavor box, and without disruption to existing production configs.

 ## Features ##
 * Pathogen for loading